kloimhardt/werkbank/README.md

 to open a sample workspace press the "Choose file" button and open "sample_workspaces/workspace_full.xml"

 There is also a draft for a paper (in German with English abstract) "ga_pro_kla_mech.pdf" in the "/latex" directory

+After the initial fun with Blocks, you may think that modelling via text is faster.
+In that case you can switch to the according [Jupyter Notebook](https://github.com/kloimhardt/sicmutils/blob/master/jupyter/book-examples-lab.ipynb) or...

+Start text-based modelling in SICMUtils without any local installation and remix the according [Nextjournal Notebook](https://nextjournal.com/SICM_in_Clojure/structure-and-interpretation-of-classical-mechanics-in-clojure).

 ## La Habra Example